teto/pymptcpanalyzer/README.md

 For example, we can load an mptcp pcap (I made one available on [wireshark wiki] (https://wiki.wireshark.org/SampleCaptures#MPTCP) or in this repository, in the _examples_ folder).

-Run  `$ mptcpanalyzer examples/iperf-mptcp-0-0.pcap`.
+Run  `$ mptcpanalyzer --load examples/iperf-mptcp-0-0.pcap`.
 The script will try to generate a csv file, it can take a few minutes depending on your computer.
 Then you have a command line: you can type `?` to list available commands.
 You have for instance:
 - `lc` (list connections)